Automatic language translation

 Call us using an interpreter

 At some Service NSW service centres, you'll find staff who can speak languages other than English that are popular in the local community.
-This is a part of the New South Wales Government's Community Language Allowance Scheme.
+This is part of the New South Wales Government's Community Language Allowance Scheme.

 If you have difficulty hearing, or you're speaking English as an additional language, remote live captioning is available at all service centres, free of charge.